 Day 1: Drive Pokhara – Maldhunga-Modikhola

-Early morning drive from Pokhara to Maldhung and set our camps on the river bank for lunch.
-After lunch we have a short briefing and preparations, we set our first day’s rafting trip encountering a series of Class III and Class IV rapids.
-As we paddle past we can see interesting rock formations, on the canyon walls and villages perched on hilltops.
-Birding is a special feature on this trip and birds like Redshank, cormorants, and kingfishers can be seen along the river.
+Early morning, we shall drive from Pokhara to Maldhung and set camps on the river bank for lunch.
+After lunch, we will have a short briefing and preparations.
+Subsequently, we set our first day’s rafting trip encountering a series of Class III and Class IV rapids.
+As we paddle past, we can see interesting rock formations on the canyon walls and villages perched on hilltops.
+Birding is a special feature on this trip, and birds like, Redshank, cormorants, and kingfishers can be seen along the river.
 Enjoy the evening camping on the sandy beach of the river.
 Overnight in tent camp.

 Day 2: Modikhola – Purtighat

-Soon after breakfast the second day’s trip begins and there are more Class III and Class IV rapids to maneuver, but as the day progresses, less of these are encountered compared to the previous day.
-Going further down, the landscape changes gradually and the valleys become wider.
+After breakfast, the second day’s trip begins, and there are more Class III and Class IV rapids to maneuver.
+But as the day progresses, fewer of these are encountered compared to the previous day.
+Going further down, the landscape changes gradually, and the valleys become wider.
 We end our day on the banks at Purtighat for the night.
 Overnight in tent camp.

 Day 3: Purtighat – Mirmi-Pokhara

-Today we visit the village of Modi Beni, situated at the confluence of two rivers(Modi and Kali) marked by a massive boulder considered sacred to the Hindus.
-We continue our trip encountering a small rapid, the valley then widens, and the great gorge is left behind.
-The river loses its ferocity and the surrounding hills are no longer steep.
-Back in civilization, farmers can be seen busy in their fields and children wave from a distance.
-We end our trip with a lunch stop, after lunch drive to Pokhara.
+Today we visit the village of Modi Beni, situated at the confluence of two rivers(Modi and Kali) marked by a massive boulder considered sacred to Hindus.
+We continue our trip encountering small rapids, the valley then widens, and the great gorge is left behind.
+The river loses its ferocity, and the surrounding hills are no longer steep.
+Back in civilization, farmers can be seen busy in their fields and children waving from a distance.
+We end our trip with a lunch stop.
+And after lunch, we shall drive to Pokhara.

 Service ends if you wish you can request to extend with some other trip.